bergercookie/pymendeley/README.rst

 Offline documentation
 -----

-A developer can also generate the *Sphinx* documentation for *mendeley2calibre* offline:
+A developer can also generate the *Sphinx* documentation for *pymendeley* offline:

 - Install the related tools::